anza-xyz/agave/accounts-db/doc/chili_pepper_store.md

 ## On Insert

-The account's chilli pepper are inserted at account's load time.
+The account's chili pepper are inserted at account's load time.

 TODO

 ## Clean

-Remove entry's whose chilli peppers is below a threshold to keep only the hot accounts.
+Remove entry's whose chili peppers is below a threshold to keep only the hot accounts.

 ## Snapshot